 Overall prevalence of identified strains of Escherichia coli in vegetable and watering water samples according to sampling sites

 The prevalence of Escherichia coli by the sampling site is presented in Table I. A total of 10 strains of E. coli have been identified in 151 samples of vegetables and watering waters analyzed (6.62%).
-The prevalence varies from one sampling site to another (5.00 and 9.80% respectively in markets and horticultural sites).
-Two types of Escherichia coli have been found, these are Escherichia coli 1 and 2.
+The prevalence varies from one sampling site to another (5.00 and 9.80%, respectively in markets and horticultural sites).
+Two types of Escherichia coli have been found, which are Escherichia coli 1 and 2.
 Escherichia coli 1 is mainly found both on the markets and in vegetable gardens (4.00 and 7.84% respectively) against (1.00 and 1.96%) for Escherichia coli 2.

 Table I. Distributions of the strains of Escherichia coli identified in vegetable and watering water samples according to market and market location